jeanpylone/grunt-html-convert/README.md

-# grunt-html-convert
+# grunt-templates2js

 > Converts html templates to JavaScript

-This is a fork of the [html2js repo](https://github.com/karlgoldstein/grunt-html2js), the original grunt task converts html to angular modules.
-This fork convert html to vanilla javascript.
+This is a fork of the [grunt-html-convert repo](https://github.com/soundstep/grunt-html-convert).
+This fork convert html to vanilla javascript, adding new features.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`